 Example 4

-In a soccer tournament, 64 teams are present.
-On the first day, all teams play a game and losing teams are eliminated.
-On the second day, the remaining 32 teams play a game and the losing teams are eliminated.
+In this soccer tournament, there are 64 teams present.
+On the first day, all the teams play a game and if any team loses they are eliminated.
+On the second day, the remaining 32 teams play a game and again the losing teams are eliminated.
 The same process is followed on each subsequent day.

 b) On what day will the last game take place?